ESL Speaking

 This is a classic, 4-skills ESL activity that students really enjoy and it’s one of the best present simple speaking activities.
 The best part is that it works for almost any grammar point or vocabulary set, including the simple present.

-Find, or write a conversation between two people that uses the simple present.
+Find, or write a conversation between two people that uses this verb tense.
 A nice topic is weekly routines (I play soccer on Tuesday night.
 My kids have tennis lessons on Mondays).
 Students have to work together to dictate the conversation and then put it into the correct order.
 Find out more about it:

 ESL Running Dictation Activity.